wonderbird/experiment-with-prometheus-k8s/README.md

 ## Remarks and Tools

+### Last Resort for Docker Desktop Kubernetes Clusters

+If you want to start from scratch, then you can reset your Docker Desktop based Kubernetes Cluster from the Docker Preferences &rarr; Kubernetes &rarr; Restart Kubernetes Cluster.

 ### Debug the prometheus.yaml Configuration Used by the Prometheus-Operator

 The prometheus pod can be identified in the kubernetes dashboard by its name `prometheus-prom-operator-prometheus-o-prometheus-0`.
 When it is started, the prometheus configuration taken from the kubernetes secret `prometheus-prom-operator-prometheus-o-prometheus`.
 The secret contains the final prometheus configuration after `helm` has interpolated all its commandline arguments and parameter files.
 To inspect this final configuration, get the secret, decode it from base64 and then unzip it: